espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Spirit-Sealing Fulu (Greater).md

 * * *

 This classic fulu seals the void energy within an undead, freezing it in its tracks.
-Upon affixing, the target undead must attempt a DC 27 will save or be [[Paralyzed]] for 1 round.
+Upon affixing, the target undead must attempt a DC 27 will save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]] for 1 round.
 On a critical failure, the undead is paralyzed for 4 rounds.
 At the end of each of its turns, it can attempt a new Will save to reduce the remaining duration by 1 round, or end it entirely on a critical success.